npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-02-19-custom-robolectric-test-runner.md

 date: 2016-02-19
 categories: dev android
 tags: blog dev code android java testing robolectric
-lead_text: 'Many Android developers rely on Robolectric to unit test their Android apps and libraries.
-By running JUnit tests on your local machine''s JVM, it allows you to test-drive your Android development.
-Unfortunately you currently must provide a configuration annotation on each test class.'
+lead_text: 'I put forward my CustomRobolectricTestRunner, which allows you to configure your Robolectric test environment once and share it across all of your Android unit tests.'
 ---

-I put forward my `CustomRobolectricTestRunner`, which allows you to configure your Robolectric test environment once and share it across all of your Android unit tests.
+Many Android developers rely on Robolectric to unit test their Android apps and libraries.
+By running JUnit tests on your local machine's JVM, it allows you to test-drive your Android development.
+Unfortunately you currently must provide a configuration annotation on each test class.

 ### Custom Test Runner